Photography mdavid.com.au

 46 megapixels of moth

-At full resolution this photo of a moth (Nyctemera species) is a whopping 46 megapixels.
-I made it by taking a bunch of overlapping pictures of parts of one extremely cooperative moth and stitching the resulting images together.
-The result is a giant picture capturing the kind of detail that even moths probably don’t know about.
-I did this for the fun of it (my fun — probably not as enthralling for the moth), but the file I ended up with is way too big for any of my printing needs, and as for screen viewing at full size, well that’s seriously not going to happen either.
-To see the whole beast at full size I’d need a fine-resolution monitor more than two metres tall!
+At full resolution this photo is a huge 46 megapixels.
+I made it by taking a bunch of overlapping pictures of one extremely cooperative moth and stitching them together.
+The result is a monster file capturing the kind of detail even moths probably don’t know about.
+I did this for fun (my fun — probably not as enthralling for the moth), but the resulting image is way too big for any of my printing needs, and there’s no way I can see it full size on my computer monitor either.

 However, when I want to print photos at home or give friends 4 × 6 inch prints, then suddenly I have far more resolution than I need.
 If I wasn’t selling high resolution pictures to magazines then a 10-megapixel camera would probably be enough.
 In fact, if you don’t need to crop your images (because you frame your images better at the time you take them) then a 6-megapixel image will have enough resolution to look great printed up to A4.
 When I mentioned earlier that 8 or 9 megapixels was about as much detail as you can realistically print on an A4 page I was talking about the maximum resolution in what our eyes can see.